-(1) Functional allocation of expenses-The costs of providing the various programs and activities have been summarized on a functional basis in the statements of activities.
+- (l) Functional allocation of expenses-The costs of providing the various programs and activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
-Accordingly, certain costs have been allocated among the programs and supporting services based on management's assessment of personnel hours.

-(m) Advertising-The costs of advertising are expensed in the year incurred.
-Advertising expense totaled \$5,052 and \$5,830 for the years ended December 31, 2022 and 2021, respectively.

-(n) Donated securities and goods and services-Donated marketable securities and other noncash donations are recorded as contributions at their estimated fair values at the date of the donation.
-No nonfinancial assets were donated to the Foundation for the years ended December 31, 2022 and 2021.

-(o) Subsequent events-The Foundation has evaluated events and transactions for potential recognition or disclosure in the financial statements through May 17, 2023, the date the financial statements were available to be issued.

-(p) Recent accounting pronouncements-The Financial Accounting Standards Board (FASB) has issued several pronouncements that have effective dates that may impact current and future financial statements.
-Listed below are pronouncements applicable to the Foundation with their required implementation dates.
+Accordingly, certain costs have been allocated among the programs and supporting services based on management's assessment of personnel hours. - (m) Advertising-The costs of advertising are expensed in the year incurred.
+Advertising expense totaled \$9,582 and \$5,052 for the years ended December 31, 2023 and 2022, respectively. - (n) Donated securities and goods and services-Donated marketable securities and other non-cash donations are recorded as contributions at their estimated fair values at the date of the donation.
+No nonfinancial assets were donated to the Foundation for the years ended December 31, 2023 and 2022. - (o) Subsequent events-The Foundation has evaluated events and transactions for potential recognition or disclosure in the financial statements through May 22, 2024, the date the financial statements were available to be issued. - (p) Recent accounting pronouncements-The Financial Accounting Standards Board (FASB) has issued several pronouncements that have effective dates impacting future financial statements.
+None of these pronouncements were applicable to the Foundation.

-In February 2016, the FASB issued ASU 2016-02: "Leases (Topic 842)", to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-Update 2021-09 was issued in November 2021 amending the ASU to allow for the risk-free rate to be used as the discount rate for all leases.
-The ASU and update are effective for the year ended December 31, 2022.
-These were adopted with no material impact to the financial statements.

-In September 2020, the FASB issued ASU 2020-07: "Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets", to increase the transparency of contributed nonfinancial assets through enhancements to presentation and disclosure.
-The ASU should be applied on a retrospective basis and is effective for the year ended December 31, 2022.
-This ASU was adopted with no impact to the financial statements.